cagrisayir/Todift/README.md

 # To-do app

-This is a To-do app made with Swift, SwiftUI and SwiftData by cagrisayir.
+This is a To-do app made with Swift, SwiftUI and Firebase by cagrisayir.

+## Milestone #1 - Create Login and register page with Firebase

+## Milestone #2 - Create Firestore models for todos and fetch the data from the database.

+## Milestone #3 - Add Onboarding and Animated Spash Screen to the project.